Long Beach Personal Injury Lawyer

 - Construction companies or contractors

 - Rideshare drivers

-As our Long Beach personal injury attorneys work to investigate cases, we strive to uncover evidence that will prove the liability of other parties involved.
+As our Long Beach personal injury attorneys work to investigate cases, we strive to uncover and gather evidence that will prove the liability of other parties involved.

 Will a Long Beach personal injury case need to go to court?

 Not all personal injury cases that arise in Long Beach will necessarily need to go to court.
-In fact, most personal injury matters are resolved through settlements with insurance carriers.
-However, if an insurance carrier or at-fault party refuses to offer a fair settlement or denies a claim altogether, it may be necessary for the injury victim to file a personal injury lawsuit.
+In fact, most personal injury matters are resolved through settlements with insurance companies.
+However, if an insurance company, insurance carrier, or at-fault party refuses to present a fair settlement offer or denies a claim altogether, it may be necessary for the injury victim to file a personal injury lawsuit.

 Even when it lawsuit has been filed, it is still rare for a case to make it all the way to a jury trial.
 There are various steps along the way in a personal injury litigation matter that allow for both sides to reach a favorable agreement.
 Attorneys for both parties will continuously engage in negotiations in an effort to resolve the matter.
 However, a jury trial will be necessary if the parties involved cannot reach an agreement.

 Shared fault laws in California